cfrantz/z2edit/README.md

     - Refactor some of the GUIs into common code
     - Add common methods to the `Edit` struct
     - Maybe add menubars to individual editor GUIs
-    - Relative-ize paths to location of project file (e.g. ImportChrBank)
     - Check on TileCache recreation after commits in Overworld & Sideview editors.
       - Create `Edit` instances as tentative commits.
     - Verify freespace upon import.